 Kinley Schleicher has accomplished a lot considering she’s just 16.

-Two years ago, she helped launch an FFA chapter at Caldwell High School.
+Two years ago, she helped relaunch an FFA chapter at Caldwell High School.
 She’s this year’s president and raises pigs in 4-H. Her parents are John and Kelly Schleicher of Caldwell.

 “Our chapter is in its second year after a 50-year gap,” she said.
 “We have about 10 active members.”

-Since Schleicher had learned parliamentary procedure in 4-H, and was president of her 4-H club, she was the perfect candidate to be president of her FFA chapter.
+Since Schleicher had learned parliamentary procedure in 4-H, and was president of her 4-H club, she was the perfect candidate for president of her FFA chapter.

 “I feel pretty good about knowing it will stay and that others will get to participate in FFA and have as great as an experience as I am having,” she said.